QixiaLu/terraform-provider-azurerm/website/docs/r/container_app_environment.html.markdown

 ~> **Note:** required if `logs_destination` is set to `log-analytics`.
 Cannot be set if `logs_destination` is set to `azure-monitor`.

 * `logs_destination` - (Optional) Where the application logs will be saved for this Container Apps Managed Environment.
 Possible values include `log-analytics` and `azure-monitor`.
 Omitting this value will result in logs being streamed only.
+Defaults to `""`.

 * `mutual_tls_enabled` - (Optional) Should mutual transport layer security (mTLS) be enabled?
 Defaults to `false`.